Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

 Now that you have an index, you can search it.

-1. At the top of the blade for your Azure Cognitive Search resource, select **Search explorer**.
+1. At the top of the blade for your Azure AI Search resource, select **Search explorer**.
 2. In Search explorer, in the **Query string** box, enter the following query string, and then select **Search**.

     ```
-    search=London&$select=url,sentiment,keyphrases&$filter=metadata_author eq 'Reviewer' and sentiment gt 0.5
+    search=London&$select=url,sentiment,keyphrases&$filter=metadata_author eq 'Reviewer' and sentiment eq 'positive'
     ```

     This query retrieves the **url**, **sentiment**, and **keyphrases** for all documents that mention *London* authored by *Reviewer* that have a positive *sentiment* label (in other words, positive reviews that mention London)

 ## Create an Azure Function for a custom skill

-The search solution includes a number of built-in cognitive skills that enrich the index with information from the documents, such as the sentiment scores and lists of key phrases seen in the previous task.
+The search solution includes a number of built-in AI skills that enrich the index with information from the documents, such as the sentiment scores and lists of key phrases seen in the previous task.

 You can enhance the index further by creating custom skills.
 For example, it might be useful to identify the words that are used most frequently in each document, but no built-in skill offers this functionality.